Lisa V. Blitz

 Current Research Interests

-- Community-based participatory research to develop and test a culturally responsive, trauma-informed model for schools to enhance student engagement and reduce disproportionally negative outcomes for students of color and those who are economically disadvantaged
+- Community-based participatory research to develop and test a culturally responsive, trauma-informed model for schools to enhance student engagement and reduce disproportionately negative outcomes for students of color and students who are economically disadvantaged

 Current research projects include:

 - Understanding and addressing the professional development and team-building needs of elementary school teachers and classroom support staff to integrate trauma-informed methods into school climate initiatives and classroom management strategies

 - Identifying and testing methods to link teaching and classroom management strategies with knowledge about the neurophysiological impact of trauma and toxic stress to enhance student engagement in high schools

 - Assessing the impact of professional development activities with school personnel designed to integrate culturally responsive practices to engage students and families of color and those who are financially poor

 Anderson, E., Blitz, L. V., & Saastamoinen, M. (in press).
 Exploring a school-university model for professional development with classroom staff: Teaching trauma-informed approaches.
 The School Community Journal.